MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

 postdocs to a mature library that is used by thousands of researchers in the molecular sciences.
 The MDAnalysis library was published under an open source license from the start so that anyone could freely use it, contribute to it, and build on it.
-We chose the GNU Public License version 2+ (GPL v2+) for this purpose.
+We chose the GNU General Public License version 2+ (GPL v2+) for this purpose.
 The GPL v2+ has a "copy-left" clause that requires anyone using MDAnalysis in their own code to also adopt a compatible version of the GPL for their code.
 This means